 Staff.
 All Camp Quest Northwest staff and Board members are adult volunteers.
 Program instructors and bunk counselors hail from myriad professional backgrounds and areas of expertise, including but not limited to: art, education, engineering, mathematics, media production, medicine, music performance, psychology, science, theater, and scholarly research.
 Leaders in Training are high school-aged campers with limited supervisory and support responsibilities.
 Staff are meticulously vetted through interviews, references, and background checks.
 In addition to our camp nurses, other staff members carry certification in first aid, adult/child CPR and AED administration, emergency preparedness, lifeguarding, climbing/archery safety, and other training.

 Facilities.
-Camp takes place on the grounds of Camp Kirby on Washington coast’s Samish Island, and at the 4-H Camp of Oregon’s Eola Hills.
+Camp takes place on the grounds of Camp Kirby on Washington coast’s Samish Island, and at Camp Waskowitz in the Cascade foothills.
 In both locations, wildlife abounds.
 At Kirby, campers can swim and kayak under lifeguard supervision, play a pickup game on the basketball court, run in open grassy areas, hike the woods, play games in the lodge, or hang out in the arts and crafts shed.
 An archery range and climbing wall crown the grounds at the top of the hill overlooking Bellingham Bay.
 4-H Eola Hills boasts a guarded swimming pool, a pond for canoeing, extensive hiking trails, and an archery range.
 At both locations, campers sleep on bunk beds in enclosed cabins with counselors of the same gender.
 Bathrooms and showers are located a short walk from cabins.